 We were unable to identify the sources of National Make Your Bed Day.
 However, after a nap, we’ll keep right on searching.

-On September 11th in History
+September 11th Celebrated History

 George Washington appoints Alexander Hamilton as the first Secretary of Treasury of the United States.
 He served in the role for 5 1/2 years.